pachyderm/pachyderm/doc/docs/master/enterprise/auth/authorization/index.md

 - A **Pipeline User**: An internal Service Account used for Pipelines when interacting with Pachyderm ressources.

+- A **All Cluster Users** (`allClusterUsers`) : A general subject that represents **everyone who log into a cluster**.
 ## Resources
-Pachyderm has 3 types of resources: **Repositories**: `repo`, **Projects**: `project`???, **Clusters**: `cluster`. - //TODO Clarify `enterprise`? project?
+Pachyderm has 2 types of resources: **Repositories**: `repo`, **Clusters**: `cluster`.

+!!!
+Coming soon
-Clusters contain one to many projects, and projects contain one to many repositories.
+    Two additionnal tiers: A `project` tier between the cluster and repo levels, and the `enterprise` tier, above all clusters, at the enterprise server level, are in the works.
+Clusters contain one to many projects.
+Projects contain one to many repositories.

 ## Roles
-Pachyderm has 4 predefined roles (//TODO more for projects) granting privileges to its Resources.
+Pachyderm has 4 predefined roles granting permissions to its Resources.
-Those Roles are listed in such an order that any following Role adds a set of permissions to its predecessor.
+Those Roles are listed in no specific hierarchical order.
+Some might inherit a set of permissions from anouther.

 - **repoReader**: Can consume data from a repo, but cannot edit them. repoReader can execute commands such as `pachctl get file` and